960813/pokemon-web/README.md

 This is a website where you can download my the other project (online Pokemon) and get information about Pokemon.
 ### Main Features
-* News Highligh Widgets in Main
+* News Highlight Widgets in Main
 * News-list and detail page
 * Game Download page
 * Contact us page(with email)